SeregPie/THREE.TextTexture/README.md

 The size of the font in pixels.

-Changing this property changes the image.
+Changing the value will redraw the canvas.

 ---